socadk/design-practice-repository/activities/DPR-TacticDDD.md

 * Aggregate
 * Service (domain level; not to be confused with Web services, microservices and other remoting concepts)
 * Domain Event
-* Factory and Repository (not that patterns of these names also appear in other pattern catalogs and languages, for instance "Design Patterns") <!-- TODO add bibtex -->
+* Factory and Repository (not that patterns of these names also appear in other pattern catalogs and languages, for instance "Design Patterns" (Gamma:1995))

 <!--
 The original DDD book @Evans:2003 provides this pattern map for tactic DDD (showing more patterns):